-There are 6 optional lecture weekends per year (in Dublin) alongside structured home study and fortnightly live online webinars.
+Students are given structured home study and fortnightly live online webinars.
 The 3rd year (8 months in total) is solely focused on ensuring graduates are competent and confident in clinical practice.
-For in class, it comprises of 6 clinical practice weekends with live clients which students attend in small groups (3 or 4) with an experienced Nutritional Therapy practitioner as a clinic mentor; or online, via supervised client consultations.
+It comprises of 6 clinical practice weekends with live clients, via supervised client consultations.
 Each student must pass a number of supervised clinical practice cases in order to graduate.

 CI Level 4 (UK) Diploma in Nutrition & Lifestyle Coaching, or equivalent